xinwenfu/arwin/README.md

 # Usage
 *arwin Library-Name Function-Name* <br>

-no need to use the .dll extension for the library name.
+No need to use the .dll extension for the library name.

 # Example use